anandh-s28/AU-Elec-Data-Pipeline/README.md

 - Run the initial_batch.py script to fetch the first batch of data into your database.
 - Run the producer and consumer scripts for updates.

-**Acknowledgement: I do not own the data.
-This data is from AEMO's wonderful dashboard.
-Link below.**
+**Acknowledgement: The data is from AEMO's wonderful dashboard.
+Link below:**

 https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/data-dashboard-nem